bioperl/bioperl.github.io/howtos/Graphics.md

 ```

-In lines 6-8 we read the name of the file that contains the [BLAST](BLAST "wikilink") results from the command line, and pass it to `{{PM|Bio::SearchIO}}->new()`, returning a parser object.
+In lines 6-8 we read the name of the file that contains the [BLAST] results from the command line, and pass it to `{{PM|Bio::SearchIO}}->new()`, returning a parser object.
 We read a single result from the searchIO object (line 9).
-This assumes that the [BLAST](BLAST "wikilink") output file contains a single run of BLAST only.
+This assumes that the [BLAST] output file contains a single run of BLAST only.

 We then initialize the panel and tracks as before.
-The only change here is in lines 24-36, where we create the track for the [BLAST](BLAST "wikilink") hits.
+The only change here is in lines 24-36, where we create the track for the [BLAST] hits.
 The `-description` option has now been enhanced to create a line of text that incorporates the "description" tag from the feature object as well as its similarity score.
 There's also a slight change in line 26, where we introduce the -connector option.
-This allows us to configure a line that connects the segments of a discontinuous feature, such as the [HSPs](HSP "wikilink") in a [BLAST](BLAST "wikilink") hit.
+This allows us to configure a line that connects the segments of a discontinuous feature, such as the [HSPs] in a [BLAST] hit.
 In this case, we asked the rendering engine to produce a dashed connector line.

-The remainder of the script retrieves each of the hits from the [BLAST](BLAST "wikilink") file, creates a Feature object representing the hit, and then retrieves each [HSP](HSP "wikilink") and incorporates it into the feature.
+The remainder of the script retrieves each of the hits from the [BLAST] file, creates a Feature object representing the hit, and then retrieves each [HSP] and incorporates it into the feature.
 Line 37 begins a `while()` loop that retrieves each of the similarity hits in turn.
 We filter the hit by its significance, throwing out any that have an expectation value greater than 1E-20 (you will have to adjust this in your own utilities).
 We then use the information in the hit to construct a object (lines 39-44).
 Notice how the name of the hit and the score are used to initialize the feature, and how the description is turned into a tag named "description."

-The start and end bounds of the hit are determined by the union of its [HSPs](HSP "wikilink").
-We loop through each of the hit's HSPs by calling its `next_hsp()` method, and add each [HSP](HSP "wikilink") to the newly-created hit feature by calling the feature's `add_sub_SeqFeature()` method (line 46).
+The start and end bounds of the hit are determined by the union of its [HSPs].
+We loop through each of the hit's HSPs by calling its `next_hsp()` method, and add each [HSP] to the newly-created hit feature by calling the feature's `add_sub_SeqFeature()` method (line 46).
 The EXPAND parameter instructs the feature to expand its start and end coordinates to enclose the added subfeature.

-Once all the [HSPs](HSP "wikilink") are added to the feature, we insert the feature into the track as before using the track's add_feature() function.
+Once all the [HSPs] are added to the feature, we insert the feature into the track as before using the track's add_feature() function.

-Figure 4 shows the output from a sample [BLAST](BLAST "wikilink") hit file.
+Figure 4 shows the output from a sample [BLAST] hit file.

 '''Figure 4.
 Output from the BLAST parsing and rendering script''' ![](Howto-graphics-fig4.png "fig:Howto-graphics-fig4.png")

-The next section will demonstrate how to parse and display [feature tables](feature_table "wikilink") from [GenBank](GenBank "wikilink") and [EMBL](EMBL "wikilink").
+The next section will demonstrate how to parse and display [feature tables] from [GenBank] and [EMBL].

 > `  \'\'\'Important!\'\'\'`
 >